DimitriPapadopoulos/goxpyriment/docs/index.md

 1. **Zero-dependency deployment.** A finished experiment compiles to a single binary — an `.exe` on Windows, an AppImage on Linux, a `.app` on macOS.
 No Python, no conda, no DLL hell on lab computers.
 2. **Timing precision.** The stimulus loop runs VSYNC-locked with GC pauses disabled, giving sub-millisecond frame jitter on typical hardware.
-3. **AI-friendly API.** The linear, consistent API is well suited to "vibe-coding" — describe your paradigm in plain language to Claude, Gemini, or ChatGPT and the generated code is usually 90 % ready to run immediately.
+3. **AI-friendly API.** The API is well suited to "vibe-coding": after cloning the repository, describe your paradigm in plain language to Claude, Gemini, or ChatGPT and the generated code is likely ready to run immediately (but of course must be tested, for example,  with [bbtk](https://chrplr.github.io/bbtkv3/)).

-OD> 💡 **TIP:* _AI assisted coding_ After cloning the repository, launch an AI coding agent inside the `goxpyriment` folder and ask it to add a new experiment to the `examples` folder — the agent reads the existing examples for context.
-Describe the experiment (stimuli, design, etc.) in plain language.
-Save your prompt in a `description.md` file alongside the code.

-> ⚠️ **Beta:** This software is in beta-testing.
-It is usable for real lab experiments, but users should carefully validate timing behaviour, e.g. with a [bbtk](https://chrplr.github.io/bbtkv3/).

 ---